-The number one argument against anything spiritual is that it has never been detected in any laboratory experiment.
-Needless to say, this argument is silly.
-To detect something in a laboratory, we need equipment that is appropriate for what we are seeking to detect.
-One does not detect sound with a microscope or light with a microphone.
-Even using generally appropriate instruments, such as a microphone for sound detection, the equipment must be fine-tuned to the particular type of sound.
-One cannot detect ultrasound (>20kHz) with a microphone that can only pick up audible sounds (20 Hz – 20 KHz).
-To detect some phenomena, one needs equipment that is sensitive to such phenomena.
-For instance, to detect an electromagnetic field, we’d need a charged particle, such as an electron, that reacts to the presence of the field (or, in physics jargon, couples with the field).
-Trying to test an electromagnetic field with a neutral particle, say a neutron, is an exercise in futility, as a neutral particle does not couple (i.e., does not interact) with an electromagnetic field.
+The primary argument against the existence of anything spiritual is that it has never been detected in a laboratory experiment.
+However, this argument is deeply flawed.
+To detect something in a laboratory, we require equipment that is specifically designed for the particular phenomenon we are seeking to identify.
+For instance, one cannot detect sound with a microscope or light with a microphone.
+Even when using generally suitable instruments, such as a microphone for sound detection, the equipment must be finely tuned to the specific type of sound.
+For instance, a microphone designed to pick up audible sounds (20 Hz – 20 KHz) cannot detect ultrasound (>20kHz).
+To detect certain phenomena, we need equipment tailored to their nature.
+For example, to detect an electromagnetic field, we require a charged particle, such as an electron, that interacts with the field.
+In physics terms, this is known as coupling with the field.
+Attempting to test an electromagnetic field with a neutral particle, like a neutron, is futile, as a neutral particle does not interact with an electromagnetic field.

-It is no wonder then that spiritual phenomena have never been detected experimentally in a lab.
-Spiritual is by definition something that is not physical.
-Consequently, no physical laboratory equipment can detect spiritual—it is “neutral” to it.
-Physical does not couple with spiritual just as a neutron does not couple with an electromagnetic field, or an electron does not couple with a strong nuclear field.
-But what couples (interacts) with spirituality?
-Only spirituality, of course!
-In other words, only a spiritual entity, whatever it may be, can sense another spiritual entity or phenomena.
+It is unsurprising, then, that spiritual phenomena have never been experimentally detected in a laboratory setting.
+Spirituality, by definition, is non-physical.
+Consequently, no physical laboratory equipment can detect anything spiritual; it is inherently “neutral” to it.
+Physical elements do not interact with the spiritual, much like a neutron does not couple with an electromagnetic field, or an electron with a strong nuclear field.
+So, what does interact with spirituality?
+Only spirituality itself.
+In other words, only a spiritual entity, whatever its nature, can perceive another spiritual entity or phenomenon.

-This Torah portion is called Vaera (appeared) from the second verse in this portion:
+This Torah portion is named Va’era (or Va’eira, that is, “appeared”), derived from the second verse in this section:

-In his dialog with Moses, God explains to him that just as the Patriarchs had a Godly soul, which allowed to them to sense God (conversely, it allowed God to reveal Himself to the Patriarchs), so too their children who inherited this Godly soul from their forefathers have the ability to sense Godliness.
+In G‑d’s conversation with Moses, He explains that just as the Patriarchs possessed a godly soul, enabling them to sense G‑d (and conversely, allowing G‑d to reveal Himself to the Patriarchs), their descendants who inherited this godly soul from their forefathers can also perceive godliness.

 Yes, we can detect spirituality.
-We can detect another soul.
-We can sense Godliness.
-We have the right equipment for that—our Godly soul, Nefesh Elokit.
-However, as any scientist would attest, it is not enough to have the “right” equipment; this equipment has to well maintained and properly tuned and calibrated.
-Luckily, our spiritual detector, the soul, comes with a user manual—the Torah.
-It instructs us to keep our soul well maintained through observance of 613 mitzvoth—God’s commandments.
-And to keep it fine-tuned and calibrated, one needs to learn much Torah and emphasize the spiritual over the physical.
-Then perhaps we can hope to “see” God as our forefathers once did.
+We can perceive another soul.
+We can sense godliness.
+We possess the right equipment for this—our godly soul, Nefesh Elokit.
+However, as any scientist would acknowledge, having the “right” equipment is not sufficient; this equipment must be well-maintained, properly tuned, and calibrated.
+Fortunately, our spiritual detector—the soul—comes with a user manual—the Torah.
+It instructs us to maintain our soul through the observance of 613 mitzvot—G‑d’s commandments.
+To keep it finely tuned and calibrated, one must study the Torah extensively and emphasize the spiritual over the physical.
+Then, perhaps, we can aspire to “see” G‑d as our forefathers once did.